crysal/Bulk-SSID/README.md

 `./bulk-SSID.sh --install` This should most likely install all the things you need.

-_If you are reading this in the far further you might need to edit the **kali-archive-keyring_2020.2_all.deb** to what ever is the newest at https://http.kali.org/kali/pool/main/k/kali-archive-keyring/_
+_If you are reading this in the far future you might need to edit the **kali-archive-keyring_2020.2_all.deb** to what ever is the newest at https://http.kali.org/kali/pool/main/k/kali-archive-keyring/_

 2. Add script to crontab